A demon museum, a massive performing arts festival, and much more

 Michinoku Performing Arts Festival

 The best time to see Onikenbai and the other traditional dances is during the Michinoku Performing Arts Festival.
-It is held on the first Saturday, Sunday, and Monday in August.
+The festival takes place on the first Friday, Saturday and Sunday in August.
 On the second day of the festival, over 100 dance teams come from all over Tohoku to perform on the streets of Kitakami.

 Floating lanterns and big fireworks